Single polls about gay marriage (a.k.a.

 - 38% to 64% among Women, and

 - 32% to 60% among Men.

 A link between the legalization of gay marriages and reduced suicide attempts among LGBT adolescents in the U.S.:

 Among U.S. youth, ages 15 to 24, suicide is the third most common cause of death, after fatal injuries and homicides.
 LGBT youth commit suicide at about four times the rate of heterosexual youth.
 4

 Researchers at John Hopkins University and Harvard University recently looked for a linkage between states' legalization of same-sex marriage and suicide attempts among adolescents living in those states.
 They examined data from over 760,000 students who responded to the Youth Risk Behavior Surveillance System, between 1991 and early 2015.
 The Surveillance System contained data about attempted suicides between 2004 and 2015.
 By early 2015, 32 individual states had legalized same-sex marriages and 15 had not.
-(The U.S. Supreme Court later legalized such marriage in all U.S. states during mid-2015).
+(The U.S. Supreme Court later legalized such marriage in all U.S. states and all but one territory during mid-2015).

 The researchers' paper was published in JAMA Pediatrics on 2017-FEB-20.
 It found an association between a drop in suicide rates among LGBT high school students in those states where gay marriage had been legalized, when compared with youths in other states.

 "During the past 12 months, how many times did you actually attempt suicide?"